 Ingredients

-You’ll also season the dough with a tiny bit of salt, and that’s it!
+You’ll also season the dough with a tiny bit of salt, and that’s it.

 How to make the pizza dough

-At this point, go in with your hands to bring it together into a rough ball.
-I like to press into the dough, breaking up any lumps of yogurt to fully mix it with the flour.
-Cut the dough in half, form each piece into a ball, and then prepare two pieces of baking paper that will fit on your oven trays.
-Roll each piece out into a large circle, about 25cm in diameter then transfer to the baking paper.
-You can roll out the dough straight onto the baking paper too to make it even easier.
+4. Cut the dough in half, form each piece into a ball, and then prepare two pieces of parchment paper that will fit on your oven trays.
+Roll each piece out into a large circle, then transfer to the baking paper.

-PRO TIP: If you find the dough is hard to roll out and that it keeps bouncing back rather than staying in a nice circle, cover it and leave it for 5 minutes to let the gluten relax.
+PRO TIP: If you find the dough is hard to roll out and keeps bouncing back rather than staying in a nice circle, cover it and leave it for 5 minutes to let the gluten relax.
 This should make it easier to roll.

 Four tips for making the best homemade pizzas

 - Less is more when it comes to toppings.
-I know it’s incredibly tempting to just throw lots of lovely toppings on your pizza, but if you put too many things on you run the risk of ingredients not cooking evenly and ending up with a very charred top but a raw base.
+I know it’s incredibly tempting to just throw lots of lovely toppings on your pizza, but if you put too many things on, you run the risk of ingredients not cooking evenly and ending up with a very charred top but a raw base.

 - Cook ingredients that release water first.
 This is another way to reduce the risk of your pizza going soggy in the middle.
-If you’re putting ingredients like mushrooms or peppers on your pizza, I’d recommend always cooking them first so that you get rid of the water.
-If you don’t, the water from the vegetables will pool in the middle of your pizza and it will just make a mess.
+If you’re putting ingredients like mushrooms or bell peppers on your pizza, I’d recommend always cooking them first so that you get rid of the water.
+If you don’t, the water from the vegetables will pool in the middle of your pizza, and it will just make a mess.

 Got a question?

-1 dough, many ways
+One dough, many ways

 Like this recipe?
-Here are some others you might enjoy!
+Here are more better-than-takeout ideas to try

 - Total Time: 25 minutes